-The age of 7 is a huge milestone in my house, because that’s when you no longer need a booster seat and you are allowed to sit in the front seat.
+The age of seven is a huge milestone in my house, because that’s when you no longer need a booster seat and you are allowed to sit in the front seat.

 Of course, my rookie error here was that now with two children qualifying for this esteemed privilege, daily fights over who called ‘shot gun’ are now the norm.

-But it seems I could have saved myself some headaches as there is some alarming information that indicates my 7 year old’s transition may have been premature.
+But it seems I could have saved myself some headaches, as there is some alarming information that indicates my seven-year-old’s transition out of the booster seat may have been premature.